Humanized/viajero/README.md

 By factory default, the source package contains the import data to setup all the countries of the world, along with for the United Kingdom and Benelux regions.

+The ultimate goal is to enable a deployment of the system functioning as content-provider, providing a full data set, providing the appropriate licence fees, while having the application source code remain 100% Open-Source.

 Documentation is at [docs/guide/README.md](docs/guide/README.md).